Saral33/Saral33/README.md

-### Hi there 👋
+### Hi there 👋.
+I am Saral Karki, MERN stack developer who loves working with software that matters.

-- 🌱 I’m currently learning React Native and NextJs
+- 🌱 I’m currently learning Typescript and NextJs
 - 📫 How to reach me: Twitter- @SaralKarki2
 - 👯 I’m looking to collaborate on Open-source Projects.
 - 💬 Talk to me about ReactJS and NodeJS